Stock market today: Wall Street drifts lower as markets worldwide pull back

-NEW YORK (AP) — Wall Street is drifting lower Wednesday following a rally that had sent it roaring 16% higher for the year so far.
+NEW YORK (AP) — Wall Street edged lower Wednesday following a rally that had sent it roaring 16% higher for the year so far.

 Other markets around the world fell more sharply following the latest discouraging signal from China’s economy.
 Growth in China's services industry slowed by more than economists expected last month.
 It’s the latest evidence showing the world’s second-largest economy is stumbling in its recovery following the removal of anti-COVID restrictions.